 Anyway, today was generally a quite slow, unmotivated day, but I still did some photography work on the computer in the evening.
 I hope tomorrow will be better… and that I will get my swab test result!

 SHN, Day 13 – Thursday 8 October 2020

-Mid-morning, after a very predictable chicken roll + apple breakfast, I received the visit from 2 ICA agents.
-They came to confirm me that my checkout will be tomorrow, and I shared my concerned of not having received any result yet.
+Mid-morning, after a very predictable chicken roll + apple breakfast, I received a visit from 2 ICA agents.
+They came to confirm that my checkout will be tomorrow, and I shared my concern about not having received any results yet.
 They said that if the hotel tells me to checkout, it means it’s good anyway.

 Since I have brought a lot of stuff, I spent my afternoon taking my time to repack everything.
 I don’t want to rush it at the last minute tomorrow morning.

 SHN, Day 14 & Checkout – Friday 9 October 2020

 Last breakfast, last apple, and last morning to bear.
 I was restless all morning, obsessed with the idea of stepping out of this room.
 I just turned on the radio, did some exercise, and waited for time to pass.

 Seeing my fiancée through the window and walking outside coming to pick me up made me even more restless and these last hours felt quite endless!
 I could hear other guests coming out of their rooms and being escorted to the exit, but it was not my turn yet.
 Not fun.
 At about 12:35, someone finally came and my SHN adventure was finally over.

 So after 340 hours, a swab test, and 17 apples, I was free to walk in Singapore like anyone else.
 I had almost forgotten what it feels like.